mesosphere/dcos-commons/frameworks/kafka/docs/security.md

 ## Authorization

-The DC/OS Apache Kafka Service supports Kafka's ACL-based authorization (authz) system.
+The DC/OS Apache Kafka service supports Kafka's ACL-based authorization (authz) system.
 To use Kafka's authz, either SSL Auth or Kerberos must be enabled as detailed above.

 ### Enable Authorization

 #### Prerequisites
-- Completion of either [SSL Authentication](#ssl-authentication) or [Kerberos](#kerberos-authn) above.
+- Completion of either [SSL Authentication](#ssl-authentication) or [Kerberos](#kerberos-authentication) above.

 #### Install the Service